Thomas Rennie (ferry)

-Thomas Rennie is a -year-old Toronto Island ferry operated by the Parks, Forestry and Recreation Division of the City of Toronto government.
+Thomas Rennie is a Toronto Island ferry operated by the Parks, Forestry and Recreation Division of the City of Toronto government.
 She entered service in 1951, the most recent of the three ferries that bring visitors to the Toronto Islands during the summer months.
 She was named after a former member of the Toronto Harbour Commission.

 History

-Commissioned in 1950, the Rennie was built by the Toronto Dry Dock Company Limited.
+Entering service in 1950, Thomas Rennie was built by the Toronto Dry Dock Company Limited.
 The ferry cost CA$250,000.
-It was built to replace the T. J. Clark, which was then transferred from passenger service to freight service.
+It was built to replace T. J. Clark, which was then transferred from passenger service to freight service.
+She was designed to carry 980 passengers.

-She was built to carry 980 passengers.
-However, in 2007, Transport Canada published new passenger vessel regulations regarding damage stability (TP10943) requiring various upgrades to be implemented within prescribed compliance schedules.
-Thomas Rennie and her sistership Sam McBride, and William Inglis were also modernized under a life extension program while a fleet renewal process was undertaken.
-A series of technical submissions to Transport Canada from the City's naval architectural engineering consultants took place through 2016.
-These technical submissions supported Transport Canada's risk assessments that considered the ferry's operations and environmental limits.
-Ultimately, Transport Canada approved the Rennie and McBride to be able to carry a total passenger complement of 915.